haveno-dex/haveno-docs/docs/users/getting_started.md

 When your account is signed:

 - Your account can sign other accounts.
-- Your trading limits increase after 30 days.
+- Your buying limit increases after 30 days.
-- Limits increase again after 60 days.
+- Your buying limit increases again after 60 days.

 !!! note
     - Not all payment methods support account signing.